Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Mateoja Heritage Trail

-Follow the cute handmade signs that direct you to “Little Lake”, “Big Lake”, and “Melvin’s Bog”, as well as a few other stops.
+Follow the cute handmade signs that direct you to “Little Lake,” “Big Lake,” and “Melvin's Bog,” among other stops.

-While at Little Lake, sit on the lakeside deck and enjoy the peace and beauty of your surrounding.
-This area is an amazing spot to bird watch.
-In the summer months, Big Lake becomes a local hot spot for swimming.
+While at Little Lake, sit on the lakeside deck and enjoy the peace and beauty of your surroundings.
+This area is a fantastic spot for bird-watching.
+In the summer, Big Lake becomes a local hot spot for swimming.
 While you are there, make sure to look for the remains of an old water well, along with a few other interesting sights.

 Kaleva Road Walkway

-This 3 km long interpretive nature walk takes you along the seaside to Mitchell Bay Road.
-There are viewing platforms and benches along the way, as well as picnic tables to sit at to enjoy the stunning views.
+This 3 km interpretive nature walk takes you along the seaside to Mitchell Bay Road.
+Along the way, you will find viewing platforms and benches, as well as picnic tables, where you can sit and enjoy the stunning views.

-If you have some extra time, on the return trip take the route through the centre of the island past Big Lake.
-Continue on to Pulteney Point on the far end of the island and take a further 10-minute walk to the manned lighthouse.
+If you have some extra time on the return trip, take the route through the centre of the island past Big Lake.
+Continue to Pulteney Point on the island's far end and take a 10-minute walk to the manned lighthouse.

 The trailhead for Kaleva Road Walkway starts at Dickenson Point.